zuri-lang/zurilang.org/src/tutorial/files.md

   %> f.close()
   ```

-#### open()
+.open() {#open}

-Opens the stream to a file for the operation originally specified on the file object during creation.
+: Opens the stream to a file for the operation originally specified on the file object during creation.
 You may need to
   call this method after a call to read() if the length isn't specified or write() if you wish to read or write again as
   the file will already be closed.